-The Sub-fund's objectives when managing capital are to safeguard its ability to continue as a going concern in order to provide returns to its shareholders.
+The sub-fund's objectives when managing capital are to safeguard its ability to continue as a going concern in order to provide returns to its shareholders.

-In order to maintain or adjust the capital structure, the Sub-fund may adjust the amount of dividends paid, buy back shares or issue new shares.
+In order to maintain or adjust the capital structure, the sub-fund may adjust the amount of dividends paid, buy back shares or issue new shares.

-The Sub-fund monitors capital on the basis of the gearing ratio.
-The gearing ratio of the Sub-fund is as follows:
+The sub-fund monitors capital on the basis of the gearing ratio.
+The sub-fund was not geared at 31 December 2024 and 31 December 2023.
+The borrowings were as follows.